modehnal/GNOMETerminalAutomation/article/presentation_article.md

         context.sandbox = TestSandbox("gnome-terminal", context=context)
     ```

     The `TestSandbox` class was initialized and initial attributes have been set, this will control everything and used with great degree of customization.
-There are some function that will be also executed in this part.
+There are some functions that will be also executed in this part.
     - Checking against `os.environ` which we use for custom runs for example.
       - logging (verbose qecore execution).
       - delete all cached files to be created new (default is to keep the data between runs)